jed76/jed76/README.md

 ## My languages

 I mostly work in R but I also have a reasonable knowledge of scientific Python.
+I am currently attempting to learn Julia for ecological modelling.
 I also have a good knowledge of HTML and CSS which I write my websites in.

+I speak English, Irish Gaelic, Spanish, and some Scottish Gaelic.
+I am learning Mandarin, Welsh, and Old Gaelic.